 Beyond pure awareness, colour also plays a role in consideration and trial.
 But it’s a more subtle role.
 It often works in conjunction with other decision factors.

 You need market research to understand how much influence it has.

-For some categories, colour plays a direct role in the purchase decision – cars, fashion and home decorations for example.
-You need to understand what impact colours have on buying decisions for these types of products.
+For some categories, colour plays a direct role in the purchase decision – cars, fashion and home decorations, for example.
+You have to understand what impact colours have on buying decisions for these types of products.

 In other categories, colour plays a more subtle role.

 For example, colour can be used to set a mood and temperature for the design.
 Certain colours have strong associations with certain moods and temperatures.